valentinludwig/RDM101-1/README.md

 git status
 ```

 you are told about any changes in your working directory.
 You will see that the file `example.csv` has been modified.
-You can not commit this change and push it to GitHub, using the following commands
+You can now commit this change and push it to GitHub, using the following commands

 ```
 git commit -a -m "modified temperature value"